baado/river-framework-demo/README.md

 ## Demo: Getting Started

-If the same demo explained at the [Getting Started](https://github.com/mariosotil/river-framework-documentation/blob/master/getting-started.md) document, but it was written as a Maven Project.
+It's the same demo explained at the [Getting Started](https://github.com/mariosotil/river-framework-documentation/blob/master/getting-started.md) document, but this was written as a Maven Project.

 Features:
 - It is a basic program that opens an IBM Notes session, creates a test database, creates a document, set a simple value and retrieves it again.
 Also, says "Hello world!" :-)